TrueConf Group Capabilities

 Using bundled audio devices for sound capture and playback

-Recording and broadcasting conferences
+Recording and streaming of conferences

 Power Management and Sleep Mode